paulhibbitts/docsify-themeable-template/README.md

 ## Editing Content

 How about editing the content of your new Docsify site?
-All you need to do is edit a source Markdown page (for example,  **README.md**) by viewing that page and tapping the pencil (edit) icon, then saving any changes by tapping the green **Commit changes...** button.
+All you need to do is edit a source Markdown page (for example,  **README.md**) by viewing that page and tapping the **Pencil Icon**, then saving any changes by tapping the green **Commit changes...** button.
 In just a few moments the Docsify site will be automatically updated to reflect those changes!

 ## Docsify Documentation